The Decluttering Quick-Start Guide, Part 3

 4. Limit the noise.

-- Delete text and email alerts (except for your spouse and children who need to be able to reach you), and only check those things at certain times of the day (for example, once in the morning and once in the evening).
+- Delete text and email alerts (except for your spouse and children who need to be able to reach you), and only check those things at certain times of the day (for example, once each in the morning, at lunch, and in the evening).

 - Create a tech-free zone (the bedroom works particularly well for this).